ZhangLaibao/machine_gun/java/JVM/concurrent/AQS.md

     }

     /**
      * Acquires in shared mode, aborting if interrupted.
-Implemented
-     * by first checking interrupt status, then invoking at least once
+Implemented by first checking interrupt status, then
-     * {@link #tryAcquireShared}, returning on success.
-Otherwise the
-     * thread is queued, possibly repeatedly blocking and unblocking,
+     * invoking at least once tryAcquireShared(), returning on success.
+Otherwise the thread is queued,
-     * invoking {@link #tryAcquireShared} until success or the thread
+     * possibly repeatedly blocking and unblocking, invoking tryAcquireShared() until success or the thread
      * is interrupted.
-     * @param arg the acquire argument.
-     * This value is conveyed to {@link #tryAcquireShared} but is
-     * otherwise uninterpreted and can represent anything
-     * you like.
+     */
-     * @throws InterruptedException if the current thread is interrupted */ public final void acquireSharedInterruptibly(int arg) throws InterruptedException {
+    public final void acquireSharedInterruptibly(int arg) throws InterruptedException {
         if (Thread.interrupted())
             throw new InterruptedException();
         if (tryAcquireShared(arg) < 0)